The Ray Project Advancing Solar Roads in Georgia for Green Transport

 But, The Ray’s board dismisses these criticisms.
 According to The Ray’s executive director Allie Kelly, they try initiatives out in incubation before moving them forward.

 Although smart technology has permeated our lives, she claimed that highways have not kept up.
 “Our roadways are no match for our microwaves.”
-She said that by messaging people based on information from the cloud, roadways could possibly charge electric vehicles, power houses and workplaces, illuminate drivers’ paths at night, and keep people safe in a variety of other ways.
+She said that by messaging people based on information from the cloud, roadways could possibly charge electric vehicles, power houses and workplaces, illuminate drivers’ paths at night, and keep people safe in a variety of other ways, showcasing potential for infrastructure innovation.

 Despite the fact that smart technology has permeated our lives, our roadways have not caught up.